 So, Which Should I Choose?

 We realize that it’s not an easy decision, especially because you have so many good options.
 In the end, it’s important to consider your priorities.
 Are you on a tight budget?
-Do you want the speediest treatment possible?
+Do you want the shortest treatment possible?
 Or do you want the most thorough treatment, regardless of cost or timeframe?
 This table will help you quickly compare your options.

-Provider | Can Treat | Average Timeframe | Price |
+Provider | Can Treat | Advertised Average Treatment Plan | Price |

 ---|---|---|---|